kylezhou-mo/kyle-zhou/content/home/experience.md

 headless: true

 # Order that this section appears on the page.
-weight: 140
+weight: 80

-title: Experience
+title: 課外培訓
-subtitle:
+subtitle: Courses

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format